Orakzai District: Geography

+The Orakzai District consists of two sub-divisions: Upper sub-division and Lower sub-division.
+The Upper sub-division comprises two Tehsils, Upper Tehsil and Ismailzai Tehsil, and the Lower sub-division also has two Tehsils, Lower Tehsil and Central Tehsil.
+It is bordered in the north by Khyber District, in the east by FR Kohat, in the south by the Kohat and Hangu districts, and in the west by Kurram District.
+The total area of the district is 1,538 square kilometers.

 The valley is flanked by mountain ranges 6,000 to 7000 ft high.
 Among the seven tribal agencies, Orakzai Agency is the second smallest in area after Bajaur Agency.
 It is bounded by Kurram Agency in the west, Khyber in the north, Kohat District on the south and Peshawar in the east.
 The whole of the territory of Orakzai agency is a mountainous tract dissected by numerous dry water courses, especially in the southwest part of the agency.
 The two major streams are the Mastura River and Khanki Toi River, both of which originate from the hills to west and run eastwards.

 Orakzai Agency is a hilly region with a fertile valley.
 The elevation of the hills varies from over 10000 ft in the west and to less than 6650 ft in east.
 Generally, the elevation of the plain varies from 5,200 to 5500 ft above sea level.
 Important peaks are Sangla (6325 ft) and Chara Kandaco (5643 ft).
-The height of Kalaya and Sangla is nearly equal.